 Blowing in the Wind 2019

-Currently in the making the Blowing in the Wind series carries on from the Jaama series of 2018.
+The Blowing in the Wind series carries on from the Jaama series of 2018.
 In this work the forms muse over the memory of clothes being blown on washing lines.
 Each work seeks capture the moody motion of the winter winds that waft and swirl within the enclosed form.

 A garment being blown by the wind, Gwendolen conjures visions of washing lines being buffeted by wild Welsh weather.
 For this is winter’s work.
 (H 45 cm)